 Religious Education is a compulsory subject for all students at Key Stage 3 and 4.
-Some pupils may choose to continue to their study of RE at Advanced Level.
+Some pupils may choose to continue their study of RE at Advanced Level.

 At Key Stage 3 students follow the Fully Alive series endorsed by the Diocesan Advisors.
-The series successfully fulfills the demands of the core curriculum.
+The series successfully fulfils the demands of the core curriculum.
 Within this programme students study a variety of topics such as the Bible, the Sacraments, Friendship, Justice, Islam, Judaism and Moral Issues.

 At Key Stage 5 a growing number of students take up GCE Religious Studies.
 The students follow the CCEA specification for AS and A2 and have the opportunity to study two of the following modules:

 We have a school oratory for prayer services and quiet reflection.
 The students have successfully set up a Faith Development Group to assist with the strengthening and nurturing of the faith of all our students.
 A Saint Vincent De Paul group has also been established to help those less fortunate in our community.
 The College is actively involved in fundraising and our main charities are Trocaire, and SVP.
-Sterling work has already been achieved for which we are very proud and we will strive to sustain this in the future.

 St. Vincent De Paul Society

 The society of St. Vincent De Paul is a Christian voluntary organisation, working with poor and disadvantaged people.
 The society is involved in a diverse range of activities such as the organisation of Christmas Hampers and visitations to those in local Nursing Homes.

 The College St. Vincent De Paul Society consists of a number of pupils from Years 13 and 14.
 The society is open to all year groups and new members are always welcome.
 They attend the annual SVP conference.